pocketworks/pocketworks-web-2017/pages/iot.md

           <div class="col-md-8 col-md-offset-2 align-center">
             <h2>Creating the software that underpins your IoT venture</h2>
             <p>
             We help forward-thinking manufacturers stand out from their competitors by developing complete mobile, cloud and data visualisation software experiences.
-We help you with the big pictures - discovering practical, effective solutions and taking them to market.
             </p>
+            <a href="/contact/" class="btn btn-border btn-large">Contact us to start your IoT project</a>
           </div>
         </div>
       </div>